york135/SSL_AR_ICASSP2025/README.md

 - Although less emphasized in the paper, our "WavLM cont" setting already outperforms ([Li et al., 2023](https://www.isca-archive.org/interspeech_2023/li23aa_interspeech.html)), which also used WavLM-large for feature extraction (also extract continuous features), but with some data augmentation and accented ASR auxiliary task.
 In my opinion this is a very surprising finding.

 - I somewhat acknowledge that, given the claims in our paper (that our method is particularly useful in low-resource scenarios), we should conduct experiments on smaller and more low-resource datasets, instead of AESRC2020 and VCTK, which are arguably not **very** small.
 But we have to do that as they were frequently used for experiments in previous works.
 I hope somebody will try our method on langauges/accents that are **really** low-resource.
-I am really curious about the results!
+I am curious about the results!